openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 **Solution**
 - Reduce `refreshInterval` to 1 minute
-- Go to your vehcile, open doors and windows, turn on lights ...
+- Go to your vehcile, open doors and windows, turn on lights, drive a bit  ...
 - wait until values are providing the right states